curityio/kafka-zero-trust/README.md

 }
 ```

-The Payments API only receives tokens with this scope at a single endpoint.\
+The Payments API only receives tokens with th async jobs audience at its messaging endpoints.\
 The Payments API verifies that the event data matches that in the access token.\
 A malicious party cannot publish events since they do not have access to the JWT signing private key.\
 A malicious party cannot alter events since the event data would no longer match the claim in the JWT.